okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/idx/index.md

 <ApiOperation method="post" url="/idp/idx/identify" />

 Given a username, checks if the user already exists, and, if so, returns the User ID.
-The Remediation object returns specifies the next step to take, which is enrollment, if the user doesn't exist, and authentication, if they do.
+The Remediation object returned specifies the next step to take to enroll or authenticate this user.

 #### Request Body